The Happenings on Shaw Hill

 “Yes,” he said.

 “I just wanted to introduce myself.
 I’m Dr. Scotts.”
 I turned and pointed toward Steve’s house.
-“I’ve been working with Mr. Taylor and I have a few questions for you.”
+“I’ve been working with Mr. Taylor.
+Can I ask a few questions?”

-He seemed congenial.
-Interested even.
+He seemed friendly.
+Pleasant even.
 For a moment I had a flash of doubt.
 Was this real?
 Was he what I thought he was?
 And then I remembered what Peter said.
-The deceiver is tricky, he will manipulate, his weapon – the most dangerous – are not the fangs or the cloak and dagger or the hatchet.
+The deceiver is tricky, he will manipulate, his weapon – the most dangerous one – are not the fangs or the cloak and dagger or the hatchet.
 It is manipulation – the way he will get into your head and make himself comfortable.
 This is how he gets what he wants.
-Inside your head he controls the levers and knows what buttons to press.
+Inside your head he controls the levers and knows which one to pull.
 It is his super power.
 “Be wary,” Ian said.

 I nodded, took off my hat, and stepped inside.

 The Deceiver will be interested in you.
-He will ask questions that provide you a way to build your esteem.
-He will allow you to show the best side of yourself.
+He will ask you questions that give you a chance to build your esteem.
+He wants you to show the best side of yourself.
 That is before he takes it away.
 He builds up equity, and will be on good terms, by showing an interest in you.
 And, when you least expect it, he will pull his attention away.
 Poof, it is gone.
-And you are left feeling hollowed, like you gave up a piece of yourself.
-He took this from you – and you mourn this loss.
+And you are left feeling hollowed, like you gave up a piece of yourself for his benefit.
+It was all a sham.

 The Deceiver will manipulate.
 He will be a friend.
-Don’t be fooled Dr. Scotts.
+Don’t be fooled, Dr. Scotts.
+It is always an act.

 We stepped into the kitchen.
 There was a kitchen table on the right and another smaller, side table on the left.
 In the corner was an old-fashion refrigerator.
 Beside that were two closed doors and in the corner an open door.
-I could see a sink and a mirror.
+I could see a sink and, above that, a mirror.
 It was a bathroom, I presume.

 Mr. Varlan stepped toward the refrigerator – shuffled might be a better word.
 He walked like a man of sophistication – like at one time he may have been a man of some importance.
 But, for whatever reason, his life had taken a different turn.

-“Would you like anything to drink Dr. Scotts?”
+“Would you like anything to eat Dr. Scotts?”

 I sat down in a chair next to the small side table.